 In accordance with Ind AS 109, the Company applies expected credit loss (ECL) model for measurement and recognition of impairment loss for financial assets.
 ECL is the weighted-average of difference between all contractual cash flows that are due to the Company in accordance with the contract and all the cash flows that the Company expects to receive, discounted at the original effective interest rate, with the respective risks of default occurring as the weights.
 When estimating the cash flows, the Company is required to consider:

-All contractual terms of the financial assets (including prepayment and extension) over the expected life of the assets.
+- All contractual terms of the financial assets (including prepayment and extension) over the expected life of the assets. - Cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.